-Some clients only need a few hours’ advice, perhaps to enable then to understand their situation or be advised on an agreement that they may have been asked to sign, or to be advised on their strategy for exiting a business in which they no longer wish to be involved.
+Some clients only need a few hours’ advice, perhaps to enable them to understand their situation or to be advised on an agreement that they may have been asked to sign, or to be advised on their strategy for exiting a business in which they no longer wish to be involved.

-Other clients may need more than a few hours’ assistance, but may tap in to my advice from time to time as required, perhaps by way of occasional email advice or telephone calls during the course of a long-running situation, difference or dispute.
+Other clients may need more than a few hours’ assistance, but may tap into my advice from time to time as required, perhaps by way of occasional email advice or telephone calls during the course of a long-running situation, difference or dispute.